Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 writing a custom autograd function or module.

 This work would not have been possible without the close collaboration between Quansight, and Meta within the PyTorch project.
-We thank Christian Puhrsch, Alban Desmaison, Driss Guessous for their support and feedback during research and implementation, and their continued support moving forward.
+We thank Christian Puhrsch, Alban Desmaison, and Driss Guessous for their support and feedback during research and implementation, and their continued support moving forward.

 [pytorch-docs-coo]: https://pytorch.org/docs/stable/sparse.html#sparse-coo-tensors
 [pytorch-docs-compressed]: https://pytorch.org/docs/stable/sparse.html#sparse-compressed-tensors